Ean-Warrick/pfeiff-scale/README.md

 ---

 ### Home Page
-- Once logged in, users will be directed to the home page where users can view other user's reviews
+- Once logged in, users will be directed to the home page where they can view others' reviews

 <img src="https://github.com/user-attachments/assets/71dcc51f-4e60-4f0b-9999-3c06e8d3b8d0" width="300" />